1. Overcoming the challenge of endosomal escape of nucleic acids using DNA-surfactant conjugates

-1. Developing biochemically responsive nanomaterials for targeted drug delivery New enzyme-responsive nanomaterials are being developed within the group for a variety of applications related to targeted drug delivery.
+New enzyme-responsive nanomaterials are being developed within the group for a variety of applications related to targeted nucleic acid delivery.
 Current formulations rely on a combination of self-assembled nanomaterials interfaced with enzymatically-assembled ligands.
 The ligands we utilize include therapeutic oligonucleotides, such as DNAzymes, Ribozymes, siRNA and aptamers.
-We seek new ways to assemble these biomolecules at inorganic and organic surfaces that are rapid and scalable.
+We seek new ways to assemble these biomolecules at organic surfaces that are rapid and scalable.
 Our goal is to explore the benefits of combining therapeutic oligonucleotides with small molecule drugs to achieve synergistic therapeutic effects in treating diseases.
-This work is done in collaboration with researchers at the UConn Health Center.
-Current disease models studied include optical neuropathies and allergically induced asthma.
+This work is done in collaboration with researchers in the Pathobiology Department at UConn.
+Current disease models studied include allergically induced asthma.

 SELEX (systematic evolution of ligands by exponential enrichment) has long been a powerful tool for sorting through enormous libraries of oligonucleotides and identifying stretches of chemical space within them which confer enhanced binding to a given biological target.
 We are interested in adding a nanoscale scaffold into the selection pressure step as a way to screen for novel multivalent biochemical interactions generated from multi-oligonucleotide contacts.
 Such contacts are critical for exploring new chemical functionalities of biomaterials at the nanoscale in biologically relevant environments.
 Successful conjugates will be evaluated for their therapeutic potential in preventing transcription and downstream translation of proteins involved in both inflammation and cancer mechanisms.